dayofai/dayof/context/frontend/product-panel/product-panel-spec.md

 > **Strings:** Any visible label for these controls must be supplied in `state.messages[]` (e.g., `placement: "row.cta_label"`) or resolvable via `copyTemplates` (§5.4).
 No hardcoded UI text.

+> **Implementation Note:** In actual code, these pure functions are wrapped in `atomFamily` instances within the `createPanelAtoms` factory (§14.4).
+The pseudocode above shows the derivation logic; §14.4 shows the idiomatic Jotai structure with Context provider pattern.

 ---

 ### 8.7 Edge cases & tests (acceptance)